 - Keep an outreach performance spreadsheet

 Use this work with your content marketing.
-Any new guide, blog, or resource you create can be a link-worthy substitute for stale web content.
+Any new guide, blog, or resource you create can serve as a link-worthy alternative to stale web content.

 Diversify Your Backlink Portfolio